 It is very important to choose the right kind of qualification.
 It is also important to choose the right subjects so that you can keep as many doors open as possible when you are in the sixth form and thinking about university.
 See section on level 2 and 3 qualifications in the ‘Post 16 Options’ section below.

 To study A Levels, you need usually need a grade 5 or above in English language and maths.

 To study Level 3 CTECs/BTECs, you usually need a grade 4 or above in English language and maths.

-Competitive entry universities like ‘facilitating subjects’.
-These are A Levels, not CTECHs/BTECs.
+Competitive entry universities used to prefer ‘facilitating subjects’ and although they no longer express a preference, it is still a good idea to consider studying one or two of these subjects if you are aiming for Russell Group universities.
+These subjects are A Levels, not CTECs/BTECs.
 They are the subjects that are considered to be broad and rigorous enough to give you a good all-round education and to prepare you for being successful at degree level.
 They are not specialised in the same way as a subject like law or media studies.

 The facilitating subjects are: